Smědčice

 Smědčice is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

 The name is derived from the personal name Smědec or Smiedek, meaning "the village of Smědec's/Smiedek's people".

 Geography

 Smědčice is located about 8 km northwest of Rokycany and 11 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is at 410 m above sea level.
 The northern municipal border is formed by the Berounka River.
 The Klabava River flows to the Berounka along the western municipal border.

 History

 The first written mention of Smědčice is in a deed of the Chotěšov Abbey from 1243.
-Until 1581, the village was owned by various lower noblemen.
+Until 1581, the village was owned by various lesser noblemen.
 From 1581 until the establishment of an independent municipality in 1848, Smědčice belonged to the Plzeň estate.
 In 1960–1990, the village was under administration of Bušovice.